UniversalDependencies/docs/_en-overview/specific-syntax.md

 ### Core arguments

 UD makes a distinction between core arguments and other dependents of predicates.
-In English, the UD relations that can designate core arguments are `nsubj`, `nsubjpass`, `dobj` and `iobj` for nominal arguments, and `ccomp`, `xcomp`, `csubj` and `csubjpass` for clausal arguments.
+In English, the UD relations that can designate core arguments are `nsubj`, `nsubjpass`, `obj` and `iobj` for nominal arguments, and `ccomp`, `xcomp`, `csubj` and `csubjpass` for clausal arguments.

 `nsubj` and `nsubjpass` are used for external arguments of any predicate (as in the examples above); the only difference is that `nsubjpass` is used in passive-voice clauses.